ZXVentures/ze-rezenha-alto/README.md

 # Run build & watch for changes
 $ yarn dev

+# Open your browser at http://localhost/ghost and create an account

+# Activate the ze-resenha-alto theme at the Design section
 ```

 Now you can edit `/assets/css/` files, which will be compiled to `/assets/built/` automatically.
+To update the locale files you need to update the locale at Ghost Admin -> General and will probably need to restart the docker container.

 The `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.